š Complete Guide: Node.js + Express + Prisma + PostgreSQL (Docker) Boilerplate

 -yflag accepts all default prompts automatically

-๐ฆ Step 1.2: Install TypeScript Dependencies
+Step 2: Install TypeScript Dependencies

 npm i -D typescript @types/node tsxPackage breakdown: